 Valentine’s Day is a fun time to show your love to the ones you love most.
 But too often that comes in the form of sweet and sugary treats.
-I’m always looking for a way trade in the artificial flavors and sugars for a healthy alternative.
+I’m always looking for healthy snack ideas as a way trade in the artificial flavors and sugars for a healthy alternative.
 With just a little bit of planning and lots of fruits and veggies, you can provide healthy Valentine’s Day snacks that will still hit the sweet spot!

 Whether you’re looking for something school approved for the classroom, a special treat for your little sweetheart’s lunchbox, or something fun to serve after school or at a party, we’ve found some pretty sweet options for you to check out!
 Here are fourteen healthy Valentine’s Day snacks to share your love this holiday.

 Healthy Valentine’s Day Snacks

 Send a little love bug baggie surprise by simply decorating a clothespin and adding some pipe cleaner like Daily Mom did.